openforis/sepal-doc/docs/source/workflows/drivers.rst

     :align: center
     :group: workflows-drivers

 To create our optical mosaic, we will use the SEPAL optical mosaic recipe.
-To know more about the different available parameters please read :doc:`../cookbook/optical_mosaic`.
+To learn more about the different available parameters and how to use the recipe, please see :doc:`../cookbook/optical_mosaic`.

 In this example we will use a  custom asset from GEE for the :btn:`AOI` parameter: :code:`projects/cafi_fao_congo/aoi/cafi_countries_buffer_simple`.
 It includes an ISO column to select Congo Basin countries according to their three digit code.
 See :doc:`../feature/aoi_selector` for more AOI selection methods.